My first experience with Viber came a few years back, back when it was a mobile-based messaging app in the vein of WhatsApp and Telegram.

 Skype allows users to load ‘credit’ for making external calls to landline and mobile phones.
 In Viber this has an equivalent, ‘Viber Out’, but is currently only available in the iPhone and Android apps and not on the desktop — a drawback worth noting down if you make heavy use of it.

-But having a feature list as long as a phonebook is all well and good.
-What truly matter is how well those features are in use.
+But having a feature list as long as a phonebook is one thing.
+How well those features work is another.

 Since the company behind the service claim to have more than 200 million active users — a huge number — it suggests they must be doing something right.
 So it was time to go hands-on and find out for myself.